-happen to know the name of a reusable component from an domain library or the Catalog of Core Components, then you MAY reference it.
 Describe each element or group of elements in the document.
 Logically related elements can be placed in separate forms (For example, a document may have logically three parts, a header, body, and summary.
 The body may have further logical partitioning.).
 Possible values for Occurs include: 1 (one instance), 0..1 (zero on one instance), 0.. (zero or more instances), 1.. (one or more instances), or n..m (n to m instances where n is less than m).
-Possible values for Data Type include primitive data types such as integer, string, date-type.
-If you The Semantic Description SHALL be stated in business terms and SHALL be unambiguous.
+Information "looping" is specified through appropriate occurs values.
+Possible values for Data Type include primitive data types - such as integer, string, date-type - or a Form Id of another Content Description Form.
+Referencing another Content Description Form Id represents information hierarchy and nesting.
+If you happen to know the name of a reusable component from an domain library or the Catalog of Core Components, then you MAY reference it.
+The Semantic Description SHALL be stated in business terms and SHALL be unambiguous.

-н orm: Conte Form: Content Description Form Id: Form Id: [A name for the form.
-For example, "Invoice" or "Order Header"] n.
-For exan nple, "Invoic e" or "Order · Header"] Element/C Element/Component Name Occurs Data Type Field Width Semantic Description Notes [Provide a nam element/compc example, "Orde "Issued Date."]
-[Provide a name for the element/component.
+Form: Content Description Form Id: rm Id: [Provide an ID for this form so other forms can reference it (§6.1.8)] Element/Component Name Occurs Data Type Field Width Semantic Description Notes [Provide a name for the element/component.
 For example, "Order Summary" or "Issued Date."]

-595 11.2.2 Content Mapping
+661 12.3.3 Content Mapping